 Below I have included a video that goes into the removal of the dried bubbles very well.

 How To Stop Air Bubbles In Varnish

-Looking at traditional varnishes they consist of resin, solvent, and a drying oil.
+Looking at traditional varnishes consist of resin, solvent, and drying oil.
 Although the specific types of them vary among manufacturers their purposes are universal.
 The process is while the resin hardens on the material surface, the drying oil penetrates deep into the wood before hardening.

 A feathering technique is described by taking long strokes from edge to edge being careful not to overwork the varnish.
 The purpose is only to remove the bubbles and have a nice finish when done.

 Can You Use A Torch To Get Bubbles Out Of Polyurethane